-- To serve as a baseline evaluation and/or as staging the disease process
+- to serve as a baseline evaluation and staging the disease process

-Q: Is an MRI essential to the diagnosis of multiple sclerosis, or can other additional testing and clinical features suffice?
+Q: Is an MRI required for the diagnosis of multiple sclerosis, or can other additional testing and clinical features suffice?

-A: We obtain MRIs in all cases as above, unless there is a specific contraindication for obtaining the MRI (for example presence of MRI incompatible pacemaker).
-In cases where MRIs can not be obtained, we generally obtain as much additional testing as possible.
-We are more cautious regarding the certainty of the diagnosis in such patients, and rely more heavily on CSF results and evoked potentials to support the diagnosis.
+A: Yes, MRI should be obtained in all patients unless there is a specific contraindication for obtaining the MRI (for example, presence of MRI-incompatible pacemaker or other electronic devices).
+In cases where MRIs cannot be obtained, we generally obtain as much supportive testing as possible.
+We are more cautious regarding the certainty of the diagnosis in such patients, and rely more heavily on lumbar puncture results and other supportive diagnostic testing results such as evoked potentials and optical coherence tomography.
 If the contraindication for MRI is removed at a later time, we would recommend obtaining an MRI at that point.

-Q: Do we ever diagnosis MS in a patient with a normal MRI?
+Q: Do you ever diagnose MS in a patient with a normal MRI?

-A: We would be hesitant to diagnosis MS in a patient with a good quality MRI (at least 1.5 Tesla magnet strength) showing a normal brain and spinal cord (cervical cord and thoracic cord).
+A: Per 2017 McDonald criteria, in order to diagnose MS, there needs to be reasonable clinical suspicion, along with supportive MRI and paraclinical evidence.
+We would be hesitant to diagnosis MS in a patient with a good quality MRI (at least 1.5 Tesla magnet strength or above) showing a normal brain and spinal cord (cervical cord and thoracic cord).
 However, due to the potential limitations of conventional MRI, particularly with regard to grey matter pathology, there will be rare exceptions to this rule.
-However, in most cases, repeatedly normal imaging raises strong doubts about an MS diagnosis, particularly in a patient with long standing neurological disability.
-In the face of compelling clinical suspicion of MS, we monitor such individuals closely with clinical exams and repeat ancillary testing such as VER and CSF analysis.
+In most cases, repeatedly normal imaging raises strong doubts about an MS diagnosis, particularly in a patient with long standing neurological disability.

-Q: When should an MRI of the cervical or thoracic spine be obtained?
+Q: When should an MRI of the cervical and thoracic spine be obtained?

 Q: In which circumstances should a follow-up MRI scan be obtained?

-A: It can be extremely useful to monitor sub-clinical disease as well as response to therapy by obtaining MRIs periodically during the course of routine follow up care of MS patients.
-We obtain repeat MRI in five specific circumstances:
+A: It can be useful to monitor sub-clinical disease as well as response to therapy by obtaining MRIs periodically during the course of routine follow up care of MS patients.
+We obtain repeat MRI in the following circumstances:

 - Patients with an MRI typical for MS, in whom we are initiating disease modifying therapy.
 This serves as a baseline for monitoring therapy.

-- Patients on disease modifying therapy, to determine MRI disease worsening despite treatment.
-Most Mellen Center clinicians monitor patients at a frequency between 6-12 months, individualized according to disease severity and activity when disease modifying agents are started as well as type of disease modifying medication.
-(Please see the individual Mellen Approaches for the timing of onset of therapeutic effect with each agent).
+- Patients on disease modifying therapy.
+MRI for re-establishing baseline can be obtained at 6 months after disease modifying therapy initiation, and thereafter every 6-12 months individualized according to disease severity, activity when disease modifying therapies are started, as well as type of disease modifying medication (please see the individual Mellen Approaches for the timing of onset of therapeutic effect with each therapy).

-- Patients with possible MS (e.g. clinically isolated syndrome or nonspecific MRI abnormalities) who need MRI follow up for diagnosis.
+- Patients with clinically isolated syndrome, radiologically isolated syndrome who need MRI follow up for diagnosis.

-- MS patients who decline therapy, but need monitoring to determine disease progression for treatment recommendations.
+- MS patients who decline therapy, but need monitoring to determine disease activity for future treatment recommendations.

-- Patients with a very active initial MRI in which close follow up is needed to assess for radiological stabilization.
+- Patients with a very active initial MRI in which close follow up is needed to assess for radiological stabilization after starting treatment.

 Q: Do you recommend an MRI during a relapse of MS?

-A: We do not generally obtain an MRI of the brain or spinal cord during an MS relapse if the symptoms and signs are consistent with MS and there are no atypical features.
-The exceptions to this rule would be if the patient is on immunomodulating therapies that increase the risk of PML.
-In addition, if the patient has an altered level of consciousness or other problems such as a severe headache, sudden stroke-like onset etc., then we would obtain an MRI as soon as possible.
-It should also be noted that contrast enhancement can be affected by corticosteroid administration for up to 6 weeks or more after treatment.
-Another exception would be if the initial attack was not clearly MS or the initial MRI was normal.
-Many practitioners obtain an MRI at least 8-10 weeks after a relapse to look for silent or sub-clinical MRI activity in order to potentially consider modifying therapy.
-We recommend the 8-10 week minimum delay both to allow for the relapse to subside and to allow time for the corticosteroid effect on contrast enhancing lesions to resolve.
+A: MRIs are not required to diagnose relapses.
+We do not generally obtain an MRI of the brain or spinal cord during an MS relapse if the symptoms and signs are consistent with MS and there are no atypical features.
+The exceptions to this rule would be if the patient is on immunomodulating therapies that increase the risk of progressive multifocal leukoencephalopathy (PML).
+In addition, if the patient has an altered level of consciousness or other problems such as a severe headache, sudden stroke-like onset, etc., then we would obtain an MRI as soon as possible.
+Patients whom we are considering switching disease modifying therapy should also obtain MRIs.

-Q: What are the technical requirements for obtaining an MRI of the brain, spine including field strength?
+Q: What are the technical requirements for obtaining an MRI of the orbit?

 Q: What is the role of contrast agents and their safety?